zanedr/front-end-submissions-public/1705/mod-1/number-guesser/david-becker.md

 ## Evaluator: Louisa
 ## Optional Notes:

-Is feeling a bit shaky with version control, had multiple versions of the project in multiple directories.
-Good attention to details like indentation and organization.

-Overall, well done!
-Definitely keep working on version control!
+Obvious passion for the work, loves writing code and trying things out.
+HTML is a bit of a mess, CSS needs a tidying pass.
+Overall, more attention to organization and writing clean, DRY code.
+Spend time really digging into and understanding best practices.

 ### Functional Expectations